-- (1) A person is guilty of an offence and is liable on conviction to a fine or imprisonment not exceeding 20 years or to both a fine and such imprisonment if he or she- - (a) contravenes or fails to comply with sections $\underline{15}(1)$ and (5), $\underline{20}(1)$, $\underline{21}(4)$, $\underline{31}(1)$, $\underline{59}(3)$, $\underline{62}(2)$ or $\underline{88}(2)$; - (b) utilises land in a manner other than prescribed by a zoning scheme without the approval of the Municipality; - (c) upon registration of the first land unit arising from a subdivision, fails to transfer all common property arising from the subdivision to the owners' association; - (d) supplies particulars, information or answers in an application, or in an appeal against a decision on an application, or in any documentation or representation related to an application or an appeal, knowing it to be false, incorrect or misleading or not believing them to be correct; - (e) falsely professes to be an authorised employee or the interpreter or assistant of an authorised employee; or - (f) hinders or interferes with an authorised employee in the exercise of any power or the performance of any duty of that employee. - (2) An owner who permits his or her land to be used in a manner set out in subsection (1)(b) and who does not cease that use or take reasonable steps to ensure that the use ceases, or who permits a
+- (1) A person is guilty of an offence and is liable on conviction to a fine or imprisonment not exceeding 20 years or to both a fine and such imprisonment if he or she- - (a) contravenes or fails to comply with sections 15(1) and (4), 20(1), 21(4), 31(1), 59(3), 62(2) or 88(2); - (b) utilises land in a manner other than prescribed by a zoning scheme without the approval of the Municipality;

-- person to contravene the zoning scheme, is guilty of an offence and liable upon conviction to a fine or imprisonment not exceeding 20 years or to both a fine and such imprisonment. - (3) A person convicted of an offence in terms of this By-law who, after conviction, continues with the action in respect of which he or she was so convicted, is guilty of a continuing offence and liable upon conviction to imprisonment for a period not exceeding three months or to an equivalent fine or to both such fine and imprisonment, in respect of each day on which he or she so continues or has continued with that act or omission. - (4) The Municipality must adopt fines and contravention penalties to be imposed in the enforcement of this By-law.
+- (c) upon registration of the transfer of ownership of the first land unit arising from a subdivision to a person other than the developer, fails to transfer all common property arising from the subdivision to the owners' association. - (d) supplies particulars, information or answers in an application, or in an appeal against a decision on an application, or in any documentation or representation related to an application or an appeal, knowing it to be false, incorrect or misleading or not believing them to be correct; - (e) falsely professes to be an authorised employee or the interpreter or assistant of an authorised employee; or - (f) hinders or interferes with an authorised employee in the exercise of any power or the performance of any duty of that employee. - (2) An owner who permits his or her land to be used in a manner set out in subsection (1)(b) and who does not cease that use or take reasonable steps to ensure that the use ceases, is guilty of an offence and liable upon conviction to a fine or imprisonment not exceeding 20 years or to both a fine and such imprisonment. - (3) A person convicted of an offence in terms of this By-law who, after conviction, continues with the action in respect of which he or she was so convicted, is guilty of a continuing offence and liable upon conviction to imprisonment for a period not exceeding three months or to an equivalent fine or to both such fine and imprisonment, in respect of each day on which he or she so continues or has continued with that act or omission. - (4) The Municipality may adopt fines and contravention penalties to be imposed in the enforcement of this By-law.